hirnimeshrampuresoftware/arm-software-developers-ads/content/learning-paths/server-and-cloud/mysql/_index.md

 learning_objectives:
     - Deploy single instance of MySQL through Docker, RDS and an AWS EC2
     - Automate MySQL EC2 instance creation using Terraform and Ansible
+    - Deploy Memcached as a cache for MySQL

 prerequisites:
     - An Amazon Web Services (AWS) account